-The research paper may be on any aspect of insolvency law you choose, and can build upon your earlier presentation/paper if you wish.
-The precise topic/title must be approved by me, and advice will be given to those who need help choosing or framing a topic.
-Further criteria for the research assignment will be notified at the start of the course.
+The research paper may be on any aspect of insolvency law you choose, though can build upon your earlier case comment area if you wish.
+The precise topic/title must be approved by the course coordinator and advice will be given to those who need help choosing or framing a topic.
+Further criteria, and a timetable, for the research assignment will be notified at the start of the course.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.